google/eng-practices/review/developer/handling-comments.md

-If you *have* considered it and you still think you're right, feel free to respond with an explanation of why your method of doing things is better for the codebase, users, and/or Google.
+If you *have* considered it and you still think you're right, feel free to respond with an explanation of why your method of doing things is better for the codebase, users, and/or PicCollage.
 Often, reviewers are actually providing *suggestions* and they want you to think for yourself about what's best.
 You might actually know something about the users, codebase, or CL that the reviewer doesn't know.
 So fill them in; give them more context.
 Usually you can come to